tesselode/talkback/readme.md

 # Talkback

-**Talkback** is a tiny observer pattern library for Lua.
-It allows you to associate functions with messages that you can send from anywhere in your code, allowing for easy communication across different parts of your code.
-Talkback has a unique feature: listeners (which are functions tied to a message) can pass values back to the sender.

-The library uses a conversation metaphor: *listeners* execute a function when a message is sent, and you can *say* a message to execute those functions.
+**Talkback** is a small Lua library that lets you create "conversations".
+You can send messages from within a conversation, and you can create listeners that will do something (and optionally send back a response) when they receive a certain message.
+This is a powerful organizational tool that allows different parts of your code to interact with each other.

 ## Examples

 ### Player controls example

 ```lua
 -- in main.lua
 conversation = require 'lib.talkback'